 A service that brings people together

 Meals on Wheels bridges all social-economic and cultural divides.
-Our customers range from younger people with a psychological or physical disability to those older members of the community determined to stay independent for as long as possible.
+Our customers range from younger people with a psychological or physical disability to older Australians determined to stay independent for as long as possible.

 We save millions of dollars